phani-srikar/stanford-iOS-lecture-notes/Lecture 9 - View Controller Lifecycle and Scroll Views/Part 1 - View Controller Lifecycle.md

 ## Lifecycle Methods - Appearing and Disappearing

 As previously mentioned, we can override a variety of method to execute our own code at specific points in the lifecycle.
+Always call the methods on super first.
 The methods we need to override are:

 #### `viewDidLoad`

 This function gets called after the outlets have been set (i.e. after step 3 above).
 It is an excellent place to update your view using your model.
+Don't do geometry-related setup here as the bounds are not set yet!

 ```Swift
 override func viewDidLoad() {